mobbexco/magento-2/README.md

 ## Changelog:

-2021-09-17: 2.1.5
+2021-09-22: 2.1.5
-- Fix
-- Improve plans filter
+- Improve finance widget events isolation
-- Refactor and some fixes on plans filter save and installments obtaining
+- Refactor and some fixes on plans filter and installments obtaining
 - Update embed sdk version to 1.0.20

 2021-09-17: 2.1.4